The Safest Company In The Industry Since 1984

 We have put safety first for everyone.
 Our focus is on:

-How do we fix this?
-Through education, information and taking a little extra time to think about what we are doing.
 It might take longer to hire a safe contractor, but the rewards are much greater.
 The penalties for using the lowest bid practice have escalated to the point where the benefits no longer outweigh the punishments.

 In the past, penalties were light.
 Meaning the benefits of the lowest bid practice and the risks far outweighed the penalties.
 Big changes in enforcement and higher penalties makes the lowest bid practice no longer beneficial when considering the risks and the penalties which can be imposed.
 Times have changed.
 It's just simply not worth it anymore.